 According to Joshua Cooper Ramo in his book The Age of the Unthinkable, we have reached a point in time where our largest institutions will have to yield to new ideas or literally risk collapse.
 The paradigm shift away from educational maladaptation begins with ready access to information, and will be completed by content-driven technology and new systems for accreditation and certification that deliver person-centered programs.
 Continue reading

 Salman Khan was a hedge fund trader until he discovered that technology can and should fundamentally alter the traditional teacher-is-lecturer model.
 In a radical assertion he concluded that teachers are often in the way of learning.
 His assertion is backed with data.
-Moreover, anyone watching teh video below will immediately grasp the key benefit of his programs, which ‘flip the classroom’ and leverage ‘pause-and-repeat functionality’.
+Anyone watching the video below will immediately grasp the key benefits of his approach.
+Flip your classroom with ‘pause-and-repeat functionality’.
 Continue reading

 Educational researcher Sugata Mitra has proven that schools can be built in the cloud and leveraged globally.
 He is a tireless advocate for Self-Organized Learning Environments (SOLEs) that ask big questions and encourage learning with loving attention.